SamuelDataE/Scraping_MortageInterestRate/02-Replit/1Replit_MigrosBank.md

 ]
 ```
 <br><br>
 We now need to replace the *xxxx* accordingly.
-The code should now look like this:
+After that the code should now look like this:
 ```
 [
   {